-Since Goldendoodles tend to have a lot of energy and like to bounce around quite a bit, you may worry that they will be too hyper and not be able to handle the work of a therapy dog.
+Since Goldendoodles tend to have a lot of energy and like to bounce around quite a bit, you may worry that they will be too hyper and not be able to handle the work of a therapy or service dog.

 You may be surprised at how great they can do that this job when given a chance though.
 With a little bit of training, they will do an amazing job.

 Most Goldendoodles love to please their owners.
 And they do have a good deal of focus that helps them to tune out a crowd and just focus on their owners.

 Since they are used to crowds and children, they will not get overwhelmed when they are surrounded by these groups and can complete their jobs better than others can.